 When looking to purchase commercial crime insurance, business owners are often confused when their brokers start talking about fidelity bonds.
 Is there a difference between fidelity bonds and crime insurance?
 And if so, what is it?

 The simplest answer to this question is that fidelity bonds and crime insurance are basically the same things.
-However, there are different types of crime insurance and different needs for crime insurance depending on your industry and the specific risks from which you are looking to protect your business by procuring the right coverage.
+However, there are different types of crime insurance and different needs for crime insurance depending on your industry and the specific risks from which you are looking to protect your business by procuring the proper coverage.

 Fidelity bonds are simply a type of crime insurance product that protects businesses from specific fraudulent acts.
-Let’s take a look at what those crimes are and what types of fidelity bonds are available to businesses.
+Let’s look at what those crimes are and what types of fidelity bonds are available to businesses.

 What is a Fidelity Bond?